ZhaoKunqi/simple-eft-superman-training-bot/README.md

 # For Developers that trying to tweak this bot for yourself:

-You can use TarkovBotCoordinateConverter.py to calculate coordinate yourself, so when tarkov add new button or something, you can upgrade it yourself~
+You can use TarkovBotCoordinateConverter.py to calculate coordinate yourself, so when tarkov add new button or something, you can edit the main.ino file to adapt new game buttons by yourself.